pulp/pulpcore/docs/index.rst

  :ref:`installation`.
 If you want to evaluate Pulp quickly, try `Pulp in One Container <https://pulpproject.org/pulp-in-one-container/>`_

-If you're looking for documentation specific to a content type, see :doc:`List of Plugins<plugins/index>`
+If you're looking for documentation specific to a content type, see :doc:`List of Plugins<plugins>`

-Anyone interested in writing a plugin should reference the :ref:`Plugin API`.
+Anyone interested in writing a plugin should reference :ref:`plugin_development`.

 .. _community: